 - Eight apply to standard primiparae (definition used to identify a group of women for whom interventions and outcomes should be similar).

 - Eight apply to all women giving birth in New Zealand.

 - Four apply to all babies born in New Zealand.

-As the five previous reports demonstrated, reported maternity service delivery and outcomes for women and babies vary between district health boards (DHBs) and between individual secondary and tertiary facilities.
+As the six previous reports demonstrated, reported maternity service delivery and outcomes for women and babies vary between district health boards (DHBs) and between individual secondary and tertiary facilities.
 These findings merit further investigation of data quality and integrity as well as variations in local clinical practice management.

 Since 2012, DHBs and maternity stakeholders have used national benchmarked data in their local maternity quality and safety programmes to identify areas warranting further investigation at a local level.
-Using the data in this report, DHBs and local maternity stakeholders can expand the scope of their investigations and view trends over a six-year period.
+Using the data in this report, DHBs and local maternity stakeholders can expand the scope of their investigations and view trends over a seven-year period.